-Her areas of expertise include Japanese politics and foreign policy, Australia–Japan relations and teaching Japanese language.
-She represented academic staff on Academic Board abd University Council and was the Honours Coordinator for the Schools of Communication and Social Sciences (exluding Psychology).
+Her areas of expertise include Japanese politics and foreign policy, Australia–Japan relations and women in politics.
+She represented academic staff at USC on Academic Board and University Council and was the Honours Coordinator for the Schools of Communication and Social Sciences (exluding Psychology).

 Dr Weeks has taught language and politics at the University of Queensland and Griffith University, and held appointments as Project Officer in the Department of Foreign Affairs and Trade and research officer for a Queensland Senator.
 She has enjoyed extended periods in Japan as a graduate research student at Daito Bunka University Tokyo (Law Faculty), the University of Tokyo Graduate School and Visiting Research Fellow at Waseda University.

 Dr Weeks' publications include chapters and articles on Australia–Japan relations, Japanese politics and auxiliary texts for young learners of Japanese language.
 Current projects she is working on include a book on the East Asia security community, 'unpopular culture' in Australia–Japan relations, and whaling.
 In 2010, she was a Harold White Fellow at the National Library of Australia, examining the Japanese language collections for early Japanese impressions of Australian political and cultural life; and she was selected to participate in the inaugural Asia Policy Assembly, through the National Bureau of Asian Research in Washington DC.
-She undertakes regular commentary in the media and writes for the website Online Opinion.
+She undertakes regular commentary in the media.

 Research areas